Alumni survey 2018

 Mohamed Jalloh talks about the response to Ebola

-Mohamed Jalloh, MPH 2010, a CDC epidemiologist, shares his experience responding to the devastating Ebola outbreak in Sierra Leone in this powerful video.
+Mohamed Jalloh, MPH 2010, is a behavioral epidemiologist at CDC.
+He shares his experience responding to the devastating Ebola outbreak in Sierra Leone in this powerful video.
 Jalloh is a candidate for the PhD in public health sciences at Karolinska Institutet.

 Informal alumni get together